Stories > Tours that Soar! Eagle Watching in Connecticut

 From the Water

 The Connecticut Audubon Society can also connect you to eagle watch cruises and other birding trips along the Connecticut River.
-The Audubon Shop in Madison provides eagle watches on the Connecticut River from a variety of locations (this is not a boat trip).
+The Audubon Shop in Madison provides eagle watches on the Connecticut River from a variety of locations off-water.
 Your ticket includes a delicious lunch in Old Saybrook.

 From the Land

-On January 23, The Last Green Valley and Horizon Wings of Ashford are also hosting their Acorn Adventure: Eagle Eyes for families at Roseland Park in Woodstock.
-Experience just how big bald eagle's wings are, how huge their eyes are compared to the size of their heads, and other fun facts.
-On January 14, Over The Last Green Valley: A Walk to See Bald Eagles, gives families a chance to see eagles soaring, perching or even hunting!
+Experience just how big bald eagle's wings are, how huge their eyes are compared to the size of their heads, and other fun facts when you attend Over The Last Green Valley: A Walk to See Bald Eagles — and get a chance to see eagles soaring, perching or even hunting!

 From the Shore